ALOK9821/LLM-based-Code-review/Readme.md

 # Code Review Agent
 - Application that analyzes GitHub pull requests using a FastAPI API.
-It leverages Celery for asynchronous task processing, Redis as a message broker, and integrates with a language model (LLM) API for code review analysis.
+It leverages Celery for asynchronous task processing, Redis as a message broker, and Currently integrated with **GROQ** with LLM API for code analysis.
 ---
 ## Features Implemented